-Eyelid surgery can be used to treat a wide variety aesthetic and functional issues in the eyelid and surrounding tissues.
-Some examples include excess upper or lower eyelid skin, fat bags or sagging lower eyelids, uneven or droopy upper eyelids, and hollow areas under the eyes.
-Multiple different surgical techniques exist and can be tailored for your specific concerns.
+Eyelid surgery (blepharoplasty) can be used to treat a wide variety of aesthetic issues in the eyelid and surrounding tissues.
+Some examples of San Francisco blepharoplasty include excess upper or lower eyelid skin, fat bags or sagging lower eyelids, uneven or droopy upper eyelids, and hollow areas under the eyes.
+Multiple different blepharoplasty surgical techniques exist and can be tailored for your specific concerns.
 Rejuvenation of the eyes can make you look younger, healthier, and more rested.
 If the eyes really are the window of the soul, why not make them look as beautiful and fresh as possible?
 Dr. Ransom, San Francisco blepharoplasty specialist, will discuss the best options for you during your confidential consultation at his office in the Bay Area.

 Lower eyelid fullness and dark circles around the eyes make you look tired – no matter how good you feel or how much sleep you get!
 This is a common problem as we age, and is related to a number of changes in the face.
 First, the thin, “crepey” skin in the lower eyelid is stretched and dragged down as gravity pulls on the relatively heavy cheek tissues.
 This exposes the underlying bone of the eye socket (orbital rim), and can give a hollow appearance.
 Second, the fat pads that surround the eyeball begin to bulge forward.
 This make a line between the eyelid and the cheek and gives a “double contour” effect – where there are two curves in the lower eyelid and upper cheek, rather than the more youthful, smooth, single contour.